Planning your trip to Maui, Hawaii!

 • Whale watch (winter only) with Pacific Whale Foundation

-• Snorkel at La Perouse Bay
+• Rent your own gear in Kihei and snorkel at La Perouse Bay

 Planning your trip to Maui?
 Advice from a Hawaii local!